Inflationary branch decoherence and the cosmological arrow of time: Conclusion

-Taken together, these results place the foundations of classical cosmology on the same footing as other emergent phenomena in quantum physics.
-They provide a coherent and quantitatively controlled framework connecting quantum cosmology, decoherence, and the classical universe described by cosmological observations.
+Taken together, these results provide a more explicit framework connecting quantum cosmology, decoherence, and the classical universe described by cosmological observations.
+In particular, they sharpen how coarse graining and branch decoherence enter the passage from a universal wavefunction to an effective ensemble of classical cosmological histories.